chapmancbVCU/chappy-php/docs/pagination.md

 $page = Pagination::currentPage($this->request);
 ```

-3. Get total records, in this case the number of contacts for this user when creating instance of Pagination class:
+3. Get total records, in this case the number of contacts for this user when creating instance of Pagination class.
+The condition is the `user_id` and we bind with the current user's id since we want only contacts associated with this user.

 ```php
 $pagination = new Pagination($page, 10, Contacts::findTotal([